matkoniecz/illegal-use-of-OpenStreetMap/MAPS.ME/MAPS.ME.md

 # Mapsme

+This company is using OpenStreetMap data.
+It is a good news, but unfortunately this company failed to credit authors of this data.

+Note that OpenStreetMap data is available for free and there are very limited requirements.
+And Moovit still failed to follow them, [what is not OK](../README.md).
+Note that it is also illegal, as ODBL licence used by OpenStreetMap requires proper attribution, and requires it to be properly displayed.
+Hiding one in place where noone will see it is both against the common sense [and the licence](../README.md).

 ## Fixing
 Can be easily fixed by replacing misleading attribution "MAPS.ME" in the bottom right corner by `© OpenStreetMap, © Booking.com for misplaced hotels` or `map data except hotel ads © OpenStreetMap` or `map data © OpenStreetMap, © Booking.com for misplaced hotels, style © MAPS.ME` or something similar.